deco-cx/deco-create/README.md

-# Deco MCP app
+# Deco MCP template app

 A full-stack template for building
 [Model Context Protocol (MCP)](https://spec.modelcontextprotocol.io/) servers with a modern React frontend.

 This template provides a complete development environment where your MCP server not only exposes tools and workflows to AI agents but also serves a beautiful web interface built with React and Tailwind CSS.

+## 📝 Development History

+This repository uses [Specstory](https://specstory.com/) to track the history of prompts that were used to code this repo.
+You can inspect the complete development history in the [`.specstory/`](.specstory/) folder.

 ## ✨ Features